vak9909/router-monitoring/README.md

 Router Model: Netgear Nighthawk M1 Mobile Router

 The python script continuously (every 10 seconds) grabs a list of JSON parameters, extracts the most useful ones and records them in a log file.

+Then complile the python script to a Windows executable and install it as a service using NSSM (https://nssm.cc) to run in the background.